dvusd/GitlabBackup/README.md

 # GitlabBackup

-A Small utility to backup all of your gitlab repositories to local filesystem.
+A Small utility to backup all of your active gitlab repositories to the local filesystem.
+Please note that archived projects are skipped.

 Before running the script, make sure you have persisted authentication on local cli with gitlab.